 - If you have GU prolapse and are overweight, it may help if you lose weight.
-(See separate leaflet called Weight Reduction - How to Lose Weight for more details.)
+See separate leaflet called Weight Reduction - How to Lose Weight for more details.

 - If you are constipated you should discuss this with your GP to ensure that you are receiving adequate treatment.
-(See separate leaflet called Constipation in Adults for more details.)
+See separate leaflet called Constipation in Adults for more details.

 - Coughing can make prolapse worse.
 If you smoke, you should try to give up.
-(See separate leaflet called Tips to Help you Stop Smoking for more details.)
+See separate leaflet called Tips to Help you Stop Smoking for more details.

 - You should try to avoid heavy lifting, as this may make prolapse worse.
-If you are able to, take a break, put your feet up and rest during the day.

 Pelvic floor exercises

 All women with GU prolapse, whether they have symptoms or not, should do pelvic floor exercises.
-The exercises may stop mild degrees of prolapse from getting any worse.
+The exercises may stop mild degrees of prolapse from becoming any worse.
 They may also relieve symptoms such as backache and abdominal discomfort.
 See separate leaflet called Pelvic Floor Exercises for more details.
 Your GP may refer you to a physiotherapist with specialised skills in this type of exercise.
 One-to-one supervised training may be more effective than doing the exercises on your own.

 A vaginal pessary